Estimated reading time: 3 minutes

 Matching the variety to the climate

-This variety has gone brown on the inside a number of times in past seasons.
-It’s making us question the wisdom of trying to grow apples that were bred hundreds of years ago in Europe in our very different climate here in Australia.
+This variety has gone brown on the inside several times in past seasons.
+At times it’s even had us questioning the wisdom of trying to grow apples that were bred hundreds of years ago in Europe in our very different climate here in Australia.

-As our summers seem to be increasing in heat intensity, this may become an ongoing problem.
+If our summers increase in heat intensity as a result of climate change, this may become an ongoing problem.
 Eventually, it might even make the variety unviable in this growing area.

 However, if there’s one thing we’ve learned over recent years it’s that the climate is variable.
-It’s also quite likely that there will be future seasons when the Gravenstein shines, possibly in conditions that don’t suit other varieties.
+In many seasons the Gravenstein shines, possibly in conditions that don’t suit other varieties.

 That’s the key to the biodiversity plan that has led us to grow a big collection of varieties.
 It’s also one of the features of our Appreciate Apples short course.